 Will I experience any side effects?

-Occasionally some people experience nausea and headaches during the test, these usually resolve within a short time.
+Occasionally some people experience nausea and/or vomiting around two hours into the test, but this usually resolves itself after a short time.

 When will I get my results?

-Results will be discussed at your next clinic appointment.
+Results cannot be given out over the telephone and will be discussed at your next clinic appointment.

 Any other questions?